A concrete driveway is always a solid choice. But adding flair to your frontage with exposed aggregate provides functional benefits, too.

 The most noticeable feature of an exposed aggregate is the aggregate itself.
 By adding stones, pebbles, shells, and (in some cases) glass, the driveway becomes a design element that welcomes every visitor.
 By changing up the size of the aggregate, using crushed or whole stone, or mixing multiple colourways and materials, no two driveways have to look the same.

 These driveways are especially appealing to home buyers, too.
-A higher-end upgrade compared to standard grey concrete, exposed aggregate adds value to your home and can help it stand out on the market.
+A higher-end upgrade compared to standard grey concrete, it adds value to your home and can help it stand out on the market.

 #2: All-year traction

 Don’t be fooled by the designer look.
 Exposed aggregate driveways are built to perform while looking great.
 To start with, they are 10x more slip-resistant than other concrete driveways.
 The aggregate adds natural traction for a form that’s also functional.
 And while you should always be careful, you’ll have more sure footing even if you step out into a frosty winter morning.

 #3: Low maintenance

 Worried about having to preserve and protect your designer driveway?
 You don’t have to with exposed aggregate.
 The surface is coated with a sealant that protects the substrate from damage and staining.
 This means that most dust, build up, and spills will wash away with the rain or a quick squirt of the hose.